Periodontics Treatment in Connecticut

 For more advanced cases, gum grafting may be necessary.
 This is a surgical technique that uses healthy soft tissue from other areas of your mouth (or from a tissue donor) to replace deep pockets of receding gums and protect the exposed tooth roots.

-In cases of periodontitis where the jaw bone has begun to deteriorate, bone grafting may be necessary.
+In cases of periodontitis where the jaw bone has begun to deteriorate, bone grafting surgery may be necessary.
 Similar to gum grafting, bone grafting uses donor bone to repair and rebuild the damaged jaw bones.
 This strengthens the bone structure so it properly supports the teeth.

 Dental Implant Surgery